 My inquiry for you this week is, ‘I wonder what’s in that shopping bag?’

 Elizabeth is a certified professional Leadership Coach, and the owner of Critchley Coaching.
 She is the founder and president of the Canadian charity, RDL Building Hope Society.
 She works with corporations, non-profits and the public sector, providing leadership coaching.
 She creates and facilitates custom workshops for all sizes of groups and has expertise in facilitating Strategic Plans for organizations.
-Contact Elizabeth to find out how to create community.
+Contact Elizabeth to learn how to gently watch for heavy shopping bags.